jeffgord/bitString-test/README.md

 # bitString-test

-A working repository for bitString
+A working repository for bitString.
+This site is live at: https://jeffgord.github.io/bitString-test/